Give us a Call

 • Phonemic awareness.
 Children develop phonemic awareness by learning about sounds (phonemes), syllables, and words, rhyming, blending words, segmenting sounds, etc.

-• Working memory - necessary to put all these skills together
+• Working memory is necessary to put all these skills together

-These are foundation skills that play a direct role in our ability to be a successful reader.
+These are foundational skills that play a direct role in our ability to be successful readers.
 If a strong foundation of these skills isn’t built, it may lead to struggles later on with reading and writing.

-Typically, the skills above are taught in an implicit manner- meaning we teach students these skills without explaining what they are or why they are important.
-While some children will go on to learn these skills without explicit instruction, a shockingly large number of children need explicit instruction in order to become successful readers.
+Typically, the skills above are taught in an implicit manner, meaning we teach students these skills without explaining what they are or why they are important.
+While some children will go on to learn these skills without explicit instruction, a shockingly large number of children may benefit from explicit instruction in order to become successful readers.

 For that reason, a structured literacy approach is necessary.
-The approach is evidence based and includes explicit teaching of rules around reading and follows a systematic approach to build on skills for reading.
-This approach targets the 5 areas of reading- phonics, phonological awareness, vocabulary, fluency and comprehension.
+The approach is evidence based, includes explicit teaching of rules around reading, and follows a systematic approach to build on skills for reading.
+This approach targets the 5 areas of reading: phonics, phonological awareness, vocabulary, fluency, and comprehension.

-Our clinicians can help your struggling reader by identifying where their foundation is weak and targeting those skills explicitly to boost their reading and writing ability.
-Struggling readers, those formally diagnosed with dyslexia will all benefit from this structured, explicit instruction.
+Through the completion of a thorough literacy assessment, our clinicians can help your struggling reader by identifying where their foundation is weak and targeting those skills explicitly to boost their reading and writing abilities.

 Speech Language Pathologist helps when a child struggles with: